balfieri/flightplan/README.md

 It prints out the closest diversion airport information (default: with a runway >= 2000 ft) for each checkpoint as well as for 25%, 50%, and 75% midpoints between checkpoints.

-It prints out information for all airports such as radio frequencies and runways.
+It prints out information for all airports such as runways, radio frequencies, and navaids.

 FUTURE FEATURES<br>
 ---------------